jpadilla/pyjwt/README.md

     sudo easy_install PyJWT

+**A Note on Dependencies**:
-**Note**: The RSASSA-PKCS1-v1_5 algorithms depend on PyCrypto.
-If you plan on using any of those algorithms you'll need to install it as well.
+The RSASSA-PKCS1-v1_5 algorithms depend on PyCrypto.
+If you plan on using any of those algorithms, you'll need to install it as well.

     sudo easy_install PyCrypto

+The Elliptic Curve Digital Signature algorithms depend on Python-ECDSA.
+If you plan on using any of those algorithms, you'll need to install it as well.

+    sudo easy_install ecdsa

 Usage
 -----